bnoguchi/redis-node/README.md

 See [./test/](http://github.com/bnoguchi/redis-node) for the list of tests.
 To run the tests from the command line.
     vows test/*.vows.js

+### Coming Sooner or Later
+- Benchmarks
+- A distributed API for interacting with a Redis cluster.
+- UDP Support

 ### License
 MIT License